-As infants humans proceed through daily activities in an instinctual manner just like all of the other animal species on our planet.
+As infant humans proceed through daily activities in an instinctual manner just like all of the other animal species on our planet.
 However, instinctual behavior beyond the age of 1 or 2 in humans becomes curiously rare.
 With the largest proportionally-sized brain in the animal kingdom, humans quickly move from instinct to learned behavior early in development.
 Adult humans mostly behave by analyzing, synthesizing, and evaluating sensory input in the frontal cortex portion of the brain.
 Synthesis of thought is known to be much more advanced than instinctual trial and error behavior.
 The behavior of trial and error is controlled by the regions of the mid-brain which are highly developed in the rest of the animals but not in humans.
 This sort of high-level thinking has allowed humans to control their own destiny, something no other animal can claim.
 There are two other psychological characteristics linked to frontal cortex synthesis of thought which humans uniquely posses: motivation and self-esteem.
 These two traits alone may be the reasons humans choose to compete in athletics and develop the desire to be on structured athletic teams, and be happy, successful, and motivated athletes.

 An athletic culture that separates performance from personality has been shown to lead to high levels of motivation and self-esteem in team members.
 A cross country team that has an approachable, well-rounded, passionate, and respected leader (coach) who further propagates positive attitudes of motivation and self-esteem is the driver of the cultural attitude of the program.
 A positive culture chiefly exists because the attitude and the values of the coach have rubbed off on the team members, and the athletes have watched it happen on a consistent basis.
 This feeling of good about ones-self and their surroundings is how positive self-esteem is defined.
 Because this feeling is so deep in the human thought process, it is best achieved with frequent intrinsic rewards.
 That is, by fellow athletes and coaches who show sincere caring, compassion, and gratefulness toward each other on a personal level.
 That is not to say there will not be criticism of performance if warranted, but self-esteem needs to be linked to personality and not performance.
 The athletes will learn this that from their leaders.